Julia Sawalha: Career

-Sawalha made her debut in the 1982 BBC miniseries Fame Is the Spur, and in 1988 played a small role in Inspector Morse on the episode "Last Seen Wearing".
-She first gained attention for her starring role in the Bafta award-winning ITV teenage comedy-drama Press Gang, which ran from 1989 to 1993.
+Sawalha made her debut in the 1982 BBC miniseries Fame Is the Spur, and in 1988 played a small role in Inspector Morse, on the episode "Last Seen Wearing".

-In 1992, she appeared in episode "Parade" (S2 E4) of Bottom as Veronica Head, a beautiful young barmaid at the Lamb and Flag, whom Richie tries to woo by boasting of his false adventures in the Falklands.
+She first gained attention for her starring role in the BAFTA award-winning ITV teenage comedy-drama Press Gang, which ran from 1989 to 1993.

 From 1991 to 1994, she starred in the ITV family comedy Second Thoughts and continued with her character, Hannah (Lynda Bellingham's daughter), in the British Comedy Award-winning Faith in the Future (1995–1998).

+From 1992 to 2012, Sawalha played strait-laced daughter Saffron "Saffy" Monsoon in the BBC sitcom Absolutely Fabulous, alongside Jennifer Saunders and Joanna Lumley.

+Also in 1992, she appeared in episode "Parade" (S2 E4) of Bottom as Veronica Head, a beautiful young barmaid at the Lamb and Flag, whom Richie tries to woo by boasting falsely of his adventures in the Falklands.
 In 1994, she played Mercy (Merry) Pecksniff in the BBC production of Martin Chuzzlewit.

-From 1992 to 2012, Sawalha played strait-laced daughter Saffron "Saffy" Monsoon in the BBC sitcom Absolutely Fabulous alongside Jennifer Saunders and Joanna Lumley.

 She appeared in the 1995 BBC adaptation of Jane Austen's Pride and Prejudice as Lydia Bennet, with Jennifer Ehle and Colin Firth.

-From 1999 to 2000, she voiced Mouse in the HIT Entertainment/Grand Slamm Children's Films TV series Kipper.

-She voiced Ginger in DreamWorks/Aardman Animations' Chicken Run (2000).

-From 2000 to 2001, she voiced Georgina and provided Kid's vocal effects in the HIT Entertainment/Grand Slamm Children's Films TV series, Sheeep.
+From 1999 to 2000, she voiced Mouse in the HIT Entertainment/Grand Slamm Children's Films/CITV TV series Kipper.
+She voiced lead character Ginger in DreamWorks/Aardman Animations' Chicken Run (2000).
+From 2000 to 2001, she voiced Georgina and provided Kid's vocal effects in the HIT Entertainment/Grand Slamm Children's Films/CBBC TV series Sheeep.

-She also played "Dawn the Wise Man" in The Flint Street Nativity on Christmas Eve.

-In 2000, she appeared as Janet, the Australian barmaid in the first series of the British sitcom Time Gentlemen Please.
+In 2000, she appeared as Janet the Australian barmaid in the first series of the sitcom Time Gentlemen Please.

+In 2001, she became Alan Davies's co-star in Jonathan Creek after Caroline Quentin left, appearing in a Christmas Special ("Satan's Chimney").
+She returned for a series between 2003 and 2004.

 She also played the much put-upon PA to "Zak" in Argos TV adverts during 2002–2004, along with Richard E. Grant.